 Additionally, we have incurred, and may continue to incur, significant expenses in efforts to comply with privacy, data protection, and cybersecurity standards and protocols imposed by law, regulation, industry standards, or contractual obligations.
 We may be subject us to investigation or enforcement actions by regulators if our statements or policies relating to privacy, data protection, or cybersecurity are alleged to be deficient, lacking transparency, deceptive, unfair, or misrepresentative.
 We are also bound by contractual obligations related to our collection, use, disclosure, protection, and other processing of personal data and other types of data.
-Our efforts to comply with such obligations relating to privacy, data protection, and cybersecurity imposing new and relatively burdensome obligations and with uncertainty over their interpretation and application, we may face challenges in addressing their requirements and making necessary changes to our policies and practices and may incur significant costs and expenses in efforts to do so.
-Despite our efforts, our interpretations of the law or our practices, policies, or platform or other services or offerings could be inconsistent with, or fail or be alleged to fail to meet all requirements of, such laws, regulations, or obligations relating to privacy, data processing, or any compromise of security that results in unauthorized access to, or use or release of data relating to learners, instructors, or other individuals could damage our reputation, discourage new and existing learners, instructors, and UB customers from using our platform, and could result in investigations, cuber proceedings by governmental agencies, private claims and litigation, and fines, penalties, and other liabilities, any of which could adversely affect our business, financial condition and operating results.
+Our efforts to comply with such obligations may not be successful or may have other negative consequences.
+With laws, regulations, and other actual and asserted obligations relating to privacy, data protection, and cybersecurity imposing new and relatively burdensome obligations and with uncertainty over their interpretation and application, we may face challenges in addressing their requirements and making necessary changes to our policies and practices and may incur significant costs and expenses in efforts to do so.
+Despite our efforts, our interpretations of the law or our practices, policies, or platform or other services or offerings could be inconsistent with, or fail or be alleged to fail to meet all requirements of, such laws, regulations, or obligations.
+Any actual or perceived failure, or consequences associated with our efforts to comply with applicable laws or regulations or any other obligations relating to privacy, data protection, cybersecurity, or data processing, or any compromise of security that results in unauthorized access to, or use or release of data relating to learners, instructors, or other individuals could damage our reputation, discourage new and existing learners, instructors, and UB customers from using our platform, and could result in investigations, or other proceedings by governmental agencies, private claims and litigation, and fines, penalties, and other liabilities, any of which could adversely affect our business, financial condition and operating results.
 Even if not subject to legal challenge, concerns relating to privacy, data protection, or cybersecurity, whether or not valid, may harm our reputation and brand adversely affect our business, financial condition, and operating results.